 Admission requirements vary from program to program, so it’s important to check with the specific department you’re applying to for required materials.
 Those applying to Ph.D. programs in education can expect to need a minimum grade point average of 3.0 and a master’s degree from an institution accredited by a U.S. Department of Education-recognized accrediting agency.
 In addition to an application and official transcripts from all schools attended, they may also need to submit an evaluation of work history and achievements as demonstrated by a resume, a statement of purpose, and letters of recommendation, as well as additional proof of licensure and teaching experience.
 International applicants may also need to prove English equivalency.

 Career Options & Job Market

-Graduates with a doctorate in education with a specialization in training and performance improvement can go on to a variety of careers in education, including postsecondary teachers.
+Graduates with a doctorate in education with a specialization in training and performance improvement can go on to a variety of careers in education, including post secondary teachers.
 These positions generally require a doctoral degree and salaries range from$30,720 and $130,510, according to the U.S. Bureau of Labor Statistics (BLS).
 Career counseling is another potential profession and can pay anywhere from $31,630 to $86,250, according to the BLS.
-Graduates could go on to work as instructional coordinators, overseeing school districts’ curriculums and teaching standards.
+Graduates could go on to work as instructional coordinators, overseeing school districts’ curricula and teaching standards.
 Workers in these positions earned a median annual salary of $58,830, the BLS reports.
 All fields are expected to grow about as fast as the average for all occupations from 2010 to 2020.

 Where to Find Information